 You can teach all the lessons on kindness you want but it will not ever have the same impact as cultivating kindness.
 You see, a kind word, genuine smile, caring touch, and warm response draws children towards you.
 It makes them want to be near you and want to please you.
 Kindness is a trait you must personally be intentional about and invested in so that you can successfully and effectively reach and lead your students.
 Every time you say a child’s name or give a directive, immerse it in kindness and as you do, you will be building a climate of kindness all throughout your community of young children.

 Trust can seem like a given but trust requires you to be predictable in your responses to the needs of your students.
 If a child knows that no matter how he or she behaves, you will respond with respect and kindness, he or she will trust you and be more responsive to you.
 Never undermine trust between you and your students.
 Always reassure.
 Always seek to build trust.

 All throughout the day you can create opportunities for your students to feel invited into your community.
 Singing together, painting together, having conversations as a large group, reading together, and playing together all are opportunities for your students to feel invited into your community of children.
 Each child will respond in his or her own way but the important thing is for each child to genuinely feel invited to participate in every opportunity you provide.

 Put Process over Product

-I could go on and on about fostering a sense of community because it has been the most effective tool I have used over the years for building a joyful classroom but I hope these tips will get you thinking.
-As you start to value the importance of fostering a sense of community, you will come up with far more ideas on how to do that then I have listed here.
+I could go on and on about fostering a sense of community because it has been the most effective tool I have used over the years for building a joyful classroom.
+I hope these tips will get you thinking.
+As you start to value the importance of fostering a sense of community, you will come up with far more ideas on how to do that than I have listed here.